rozek/raspi-pico-kaluma-neopixel/README.md

 #### MOSI only ####

 From the possible signals an SPI provides, only "Master Out Slave In" (MOSI) is used.
-The RasPi Pico allows that signal to be routed to multiple output pins (but not to _any_ of them): in this example, pin GP19 has been chosen - others may work as well (such as pin GP3), but you will have to test yourself.
+The RasPi Pico allows that signal to be routed to multiple output pins (but not to _any_ of them): by default, pin GP3 wil be chosen - alternatively, you may also use pin GP19 instead if you modify the examples accordingly.

 #### Connecting a LED Stripe ####